Competitions & Contests

 Submission Process

-Create an account on the submission platformReview all sections of the online submission form before beginningComplete all required fields (you can save and edit your proposal as much as you like before submitting)
+Create an account on the submission platformReview all sections of the online submission form before beginningComplete all required fields (you can save and edit your proposal as much as you like before submitting).Please differentiate between your portfolio and submission piece through the category tab when uploading your artwork.
+Please indicate the image you would like the selection committee to consider for your room design and please include the room you are intending your design for.Example: “Song of the Welkin Moon (Room 1: CK54A)”

 Required Materials